Sarah (1797 ship): Fate

 The French privateer was armed with ten 6-pounder guns and had a crew of 100.
 When Sarah's captain and first mate were carried below because of their wounds, the crew fled below too.
 The second mate attempted unsuccessfully to rally them.
 As Sarah's resistance slackened, the privateer carried her by boarding.
 British casualties were two killed and 12 wounded.
 French casualties were three killed and 20 wounded.

 In 1805, 30 British slave ships were lost.
-Eleven were lost in the Middle Passage, while carrying slaves from Africa to the West Indies.
+Reportedly only one was lost on the homeward-bound leg of her voyage.
+However, absent detailed vessel-by-vessel histories, it is not always clear whether a homeward-bound vessel was a Guineaman or not.
 War, not maritime hazards nor slave resistance, was the greatest cause of vessel losses among British slave vessels.